Taritsyn/LibSassHost/src/LibSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of the LibSass version 3.5.5;
+   2. From compilation options was removed the `AdditionalImportExtensions` property;
-   Fixed a error #30 “Conflict of using multiple sites in one application pool”.
+   3. Fixed a error #30 “Conflict of using multiple sites in one application pool”.

    ============
    PROJECT SITE